CUBRID/cubrid-adonet/README.md

  License
  -------

-CUBRID is distributed under two licenses, Database engine is under GPL v2 or later and the APIs are under BSD license.
+CUBRID is distributed under two licenses, Database engine is under Apache License 2.0 and the APIs are under BSD license.

 For more information, visit the web site: https://www.cubrid.org/manual/en/10.1/release_note/index.html#license